box/developer.box.com/pages/sign/technical-use-cases/sign-template.md

 ![Adding the signature, name, and date to the template](images/sign-template-signature-props.png)

-Save the template.

 <Message type='notice'>

 You can add an [extra layer of security][additional-sec] for a recipient.
-It works for both a defined recipient with pre-defined email address, and a placeholder recipient, where the template user has to provide their email address.
+It works for both a defined recipient with a pre-defined email address, and a placeholder recipient, where the template user has to provide their email address.

 </Message>

+Save the template.

 ## Identify the template